 "Now if we are children, then we are heirs of God" (Romans 8:27).
 "And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, "Abba, Father!"
 Therefore, you are no longer a slave but a son, and if a son, then an heir of God through Christ."
 (Galatians 4:6-67).

 Illustrated in a Jewish legend, we're told that the forty days before we're born, angels announce the name of our ordained mate in heaven.
 But there is something much grander.
 Our groom, Jesus, was ordained for us before the foundations of the world.
-When Yeshua gave an analogy from nature, "the tree that is known by its fruit," He was making the point that the kingdom is not a matter of appearance.
+When Yeshua gave an analogy from nature, "the tree that is known by its fruit," He was pointing out that the kingdom is not a matter of appearance.
 A genuine child of the kingdom is different, "out of his or her heart will flow rivers of living water" (John 7:38).
 However, what is this living water?
 It is the supernatural work that transforms our character, attitude, and demeanor.
 And out of these attributes flow forgiveness and our Love for one another.
 In fact, it is the power of the kingdom that's revealed in us.

 First, Corinthians 4:20 is one of many scriptural truths that lay at the heart of the family of God.
 It states, "For the Kingdom of God is not just a lot of talk; it is living by God's power."
 Assuredly, power is defined by such qualities as Godly action, temperament, Christ-like character, and self-control.
 To go further, additional mediations are found in this beautiful Jewish prayer Barukh atah Adonai, Eloheinu, melekh ha'olam asher kidishanu b' mitz' votav v'tzivanu l'hit' ateif ba-tzitzit.
 Then from the English: "Blessed are you, Lord, our God, sovereign of the universe, who has sanctified us with His commandments, and commanded us to wrap ourselves in the tzitzit," (fringes worn on the sides of the body, usually by Orthodox Jews).